Leonora Duarte (1610–1678): Converso Composer in Antwerp

 2017–2018 was Women's Voices.

-Prompted by a desire to respond to our political climate, each concert of 2017–2018 will be devoted to work by female composers from the early modern period.
-In so doing, we are performing a quintessential task of feminist musicology: shifting the point of power away from a domineering force and toward a minority voice—letting it sound, and letting it speak.
+Prompted by a desire to respond to our political climate, each concert of 2017–2018 was devoted to work by female composers from the early modern period.
+In so doing, we performed a quintessential task of feminist musicology: shifting the point of power away from a domineering force and toward a minority voice—letting it sound, and letting it speak.